catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

   regardless of the datastore that you choose.
 The only difference will by the datastore type and version you use to create your database.

-For this example we are going to use mySQL.
+For this example we are going to use MySQL.

 Next we need to see what versions of MySQL we can use.
 We can do this a in couple of ways.
 Either by looking at the full description of the datastore type,